 New York Sports Betting FAQs

-Where will I be able to place a legal sports wager in New York?
+Where can I place a legal sports wager in New York?

-Initially, you will be able to make a sports bet at any of the following casinos:
+Interested parties can make a sports bet at any of the following casinos (*: tribal casino):

 - Del Lago Resort and Casino, 1133 Route 414, Waterloo, NY, 13165